Aquarium of Genoa

 from Monday to Friday from 10 am to 6 pm (last entrance at 4 pm)

-Saturday, Sunday and non working days from 9 am to 8 pm (last entrance at 6 pm)
+Saturday, Sunday and public holidays from 9 am to 8 pm (last entrance at 6 pm)

 For further information on tickets prices and time schedule, please visit the Aquarium website.